List of international prime ministerial trips made by Theresa May

-Prime Minister Theresa May, May 2018.
+Prime Minister Theresa May arrives in Sofia, May 2018.

 This is a list of international prime ministerial trips made by Theresa May, who served as Prime Minister of the United Kingdom from 13 July 2016 until her resignation on 24 July 2019.
-Theresa May made 77 trips to 33 countries and 1 British Overseas Territory during her premiership.
+Theresa May made 77 trips to 33 countries and one British Overseas Territory during her premiership.

 Summary

 The number of visits per country/territory where May travelled are: